 How Many Contracts Can Your Qualified Joint Venture Agreement Cover?
 Three in Two Rule Rule (3-in-2 Rule)

-The three-in-two rule really means that your already-formed (and SBA approved) joint venture entity, if 8(a) certified) can only awarded no more than three contracts over a two year period, starting from the date of the award of the first contract, without the partners to the joint venture being deemed affiliated for all purposes.
+The three-in-two rule really means that your already-formed (and SBA approved) joint venture entity, if 8(a) certified) can only be awarded no more than three contracts over a two-year period, starting from the date of the award of the first contract, without the partners to the joint venture being deemed affiliated for all purposes.

 - If you violated this rule then your company will be affiliated and may lose the awarded contract (unless there was a full and open or unrestricted solicitation).

 - The question is whether your specific set of facts allow for you to be awarded more than three contracts.

 The joint venture regulations that set out the 3-in-2 rule provides, in pertinent part: